 For Office 2013 onwards Microsoft have changed the file location for personal templates used for Office applications.
-If you have existing templates that you use these will need to be manually moved:
+If you have existing templates from an earlier version these will need to be manually moved:

 - Click on Start > Run, paste the following path into the Open box %appdata%\Microsoft\Templates\ and click Open

 - Within the Explorer Window that opens, copy all files and folders that are visible (from within the window press Ctrl + A to select all followed by Ctrl + C to copy them)

 - Open up your Documents folder by clicking on the Start button , and then clicking Documents from the right-hand column